-Selection Criteria for Awards in Jewish Studies and Jewish Education
+Selection Criteria for Awards in Jewish Studies

 - Evidence is sought that the candidate has the necessary knowledge, skills and aptitude relating to the length, content, aims and learning outcomes of the programme.
 This includes academic qualifications and achievements; personal, cultural, social, professional and educational experiences that give an indication of the candidates’ abilities to succeed in the programme; attitudes and motivation, and evidence that they understand the requirements of the programme and the ethos of Leo Baeck College.